victor-timofei/nefos/README.md

 # nefos
-A simple CRUD app in dokcer and php
+A simple CRUD app in docker and php